Canyon City Community Profile

 Source: Oregon Climate Service

 Information in the Community Profiles was derived from many sources, including local, state and federal sources.
 The Oregon Business Development Department cannot accept responsibility for errors or omissions.
-Questions and comments may be directed to the department by telephone 503-986-0123, by fax 503-581-5115 or by email biz.info@state.or.us.
+Questions and comments may be directed to the department by telephone , by fax or by email .

 Profile Topics